 Meaning "flute", flautas are rolled corn tortillas that are deep fried until they become hard resembling a flute, for which they are named.
 Before frying, they are usually filled with shredded meat, cheese or potatoes and topped with lettuce, cream or sour cream, guacamole.

 The origin of the Enchilada is said to date back to the ancient Mayans, who would wrap fish in tortillas before eating them.
 Today the dish is a little more elaborate.
-The tortilla is folded around any kind of meat, cheese, bean or vegetable, and then covered with a tomato chili sauce.
-Enchiladas covered with Mole sauces are called enmoladas.
+The tortilla is folded around any kind of meat, cheese, bean, or vegetable, and then covered with a tomato chili sauce.
+Enchiladas are also covered with mole sauces are called enmoladas.